Biggin Hill

 Biggin Hill is a town in the London Borough of Bromley, about 15.2 mi south-southeast of Charing Cross.
 It is separated from London's built-up area by the Metropolitan green belt and is located adjacent to the Greater London boundary with Kent and Surrey.
 Prior to the creation of Greater London in 1965, it was part of Kent.
 At the 2011 Census, Biggin Hill had a population of 9,951.

 Biggin Hill is one of the highest points of Greater London, rising to over 210 m above sea level.
-Biggin Hill Airport occupies land formerly used by RAF Biggin Hill, one of the principal fighter bases protecting London from German bombers during the Battle of Britain.
+Biggin Hill Airport occupies land formerly used by RAF Biggin Hill, one of the principal fighter bases protecting London from German bombers during the Battle of Britain and The Blitz.

 History

 Toponymy

 Historically, the settlement was known as Aperfield.

 Local government

 Biggin Hill formed part of Cudham, an ancient parish in the county of Kent.
 Following the Local Government Act 1894 it formed part of Bromley Rural District.
 The parish became part of Orpington Urban District in 1934.
 Kent County Council formed the second tier of local government from 1889.
 In 1965, the London County Council was abolished and replaced by the Greater London Council, with an expanded administrative area, so that Biggin Hill is now part of the London Borough of Bromley.

 Biggin Hill is part of the Biggin Hill ward for elections to Bromley London Borough Council.